Scrapbooking: Modern scrapbooking

 According to Google Trends, the search terms related to scrapbook and scrapbooking have seen a 70 percent decline since its peak in 2005–2006.
 However, there is much debate among the community of people who engage in memory keeping about what the decline means for the health and future of the industry as a whole.
 What seems to be clear is that traditional scrapbooking is once again in a transition period due to many forces including current economic issues, the influence of social media and the ease of digital sharing, and the rejection of the stereotype of traditional scrapbooks being something that is for older women.
 However, if one takes a closer look, it is easy to see all the ways people continue memory keeping even if it doesn't fall strictly within the definition of traditional scrapbooking as defined here.
+Moving away from the traditional methods of scrapbooking, modern scrapbooking emphasizes the preservation of memories and the story it'll tell in the future.
+Rather than only scrapbooking the eye-catching or aesthetically pleasing photos, memory keepers get to choose which experiences are "scraphworthy" to them and how they want to be remembered in their family history.

-Some examples include the advent of Smash books created by EK Success, which in some ways, are a closer representation to original scrapbooks in that they are wire bound books in a variety of sizes consisting of blank printed background papers into which one can journal and glue mementos into.
+Some examples include the advent of Smash books created by EK Success, which in some ways, are a closer representation to original scrapbooks in that they are wire bound books in a variety of sizes consisting of blank printed background papers into which one can journal and glue mementos.

-Another variation is the introduction and growth of pocket scrapbooking, most well known and represented by Project Life created and introduced by Becky Higgins.
+Another variation is the introduction and growth of pocket scrapbooking, most well-known and represented by Project Life created and introduced by Becky Higgins.
 Higgins created the system in response to her personal desire to continue record the lives of her children and family, but in a quicker, more simple way that allowed her the flexibility to complete the project, but still in an attractive, cohesive way.

 One of the newest trends into scrapbooking is bringing the layout designs down to a much smaller size.
 Small enough to carry in a small bag with on the go updates and area for creativity and memory keeping.
 A traditional traveler's notebook is a simple leather cover with a band to keep closed.
 The cover can hold up to six inserts which can be used in many ways.
 The notebook has grown in popularity, allowing for journaling and memory keeping for any interests.